 - Link to Qatar Chronicle Winter 2018 Article (pg 28-29)

 In 2019, CSSL offered students from WCM-Q's Foundation Program the opportunity to write about observations from a simulation clinical encounter as part of their creative writing course lead by Dr. Rachid Bendriss.

 In 2019, CSSL collaborated with Sidra Medicine to provide a flipped classroom followed by interactive simulation-based workshop in advanced communication skills for surgical fellows.

 In 2019, CSSL hosted the first EuSim Level 1 Instructor Course in Qatar.

-Simulation based medical education provides risk-free learning that can encompass many complex elements of critical and rare clinical scenarios.
-The optimal integration of simulation based medical education into medical student, resident and fellow education is meant to complement direct bedside clinical instruction.
+Simulation-based medical education provides risk-free learning that can encompass many complex elements of critical and rare clinical scenarios.
+The optimal integration of simulation-based medical education into medical student, resident and fellow education is meant to complement direct bedside clinical instruction.

-Our mission is to provide services in a state of the art clinical skills and simulation center that offers simulation-based medical education as an educational and/or assessment modality that can assist/augment purposeful goal-oriented skills-based learning and/or offer standardized skills assessments relevant to medical and allied health care professionals at various stages of training and practice, in Qatar.
+Our mission is to provide services in a state-of-the-art clinical skills and simulation center that offers simulation-based medical education as an educational and/or assessment modality that can assist/augment purposeful, goal-oriented, skills-based learning and/or offer standardized skills assessments relevant to medical and allied healthcare professionals at various stages of training and practice in Qatar.